 Get-ManagementScope "RivaCRM TargetUsersScope" | Format-List

-Role Assignment - The second step is to assign one or more management roles to the management scope.
-For Riva, assign an role called RivaCRM SyncRole role for the rivasvc user to the "RivaCRM TargetUsersScope" management scope that was created in the first step:
+Assign one or more management roles to the management scope.
+For Riva, assign a role called RivaCRM SyncRole role for the rivasvc user to the "RivaCRM TargetUsersScope" management scope that was created at step 1:

 New-ManagementRoleAssignment -Name "ManagementRoleName" -Role:ApplicationImpersonation -User "username" -CustomRecipientWriteScope "ManagementScopeName"